jlegatheaux/cnss/README.md

 ## Packets

 Packets are objects of the class `Packet`.
 This class has several subclasses among which `DataPacket` and `ControlPacket` that represent different types of packets.
 Data packets are sent and received by ApplicationAlgorithms.
 Control packets are sent and received by the ControlAlgorithms.
 In fact, by analogy, these two types of packets could also be understood as if CNSS supports two fixed IP ports.
-One addressing a traditional OS kernel, and the other addressing a single application running in the node.
+One addressing a traditional OS kernel, and the other addressing a single application executed by the node.

-Packets have several fields, namely:
+Packets have several fields, namely the following:

 ```java
 protected int src;  // the initial sending node